Why you should consider opening an offshore bank account

 You may also want to look for an entity that has the most prudent lending policies.

-Instead of Cyprus, you would prefer to save your money in Liechtenstein, where the average loan-to-deposit ratio is less than 70-80% and non-performing loans is just 0.1%.
+Instead of Cyprus, you would prefer to save your money in Liechtenstein, where the average loan-to-deposit ratio is less than 70-80% and non-performing loans are just 0.1%.

 You might want to bank in an institution that does not gamble your money investing in derivative financial products.
 For instance, Andorran banks, where exposure to high-risk investments is anecdotal.